 The apostle Peter: 1 Peter 2:9-10 – The true holy nation

 My next witness is the apostle Peter.
-He writes “But ye are a chosen generation, a royal priesthood, an holy nation, a peculiar (purchased) people; that ye should shew forth the praises of him who hath called you out of darkness into his marvellous light: Which in time past were not a people, but now are the people of God: which had not obtained mercy, but now have obtained mercy” (1 Pet 2:9-10).
+He writes to the churches: “…ye are a chosen generation, a royal priesthood, an holy nation, a peculiar [separated] people; that ye should shew forth the praises of him who hath called you out of darkness into his marvellous light: Which in time past were not a people, but are now the people of God: which had not obtained mercy, but now have obtained mercy” (1 Pet 2:9-10).

 Could anything be clearer?
 Every phrase, every word he uses in this passage, are terms used for Israel, the Old Testament people of God.
 Peter was a Jew and he knew exactly what he was writing.
 It was no coincidence that he uses names which describe Israel when he is writing to Christians; no coincidence that he chose a prophecy given to literal Israel to apply to the Church.
 He recognised that the prophecies to Israel had their fulfilment in the Church, and he wrote to encourage them with this understanding.